rauhs/klang/README.md

 For instance: How to render large data structures?
 Popup?
 How to render structs?

+Offer a standalone HTML file that includes all the code, css etc of klang and that can be started with something simple like pythons SimpleHTTPServer.
+The have that listen on a few websocket connections where clients (another browser window or server) can connect to and push logs.

 # Why "Klang"?
 Timbre, the de-facto clojure logging library has do with sound.